changswap/changswap-document/get-started/connection-guide.md

 {% tab title="MetaMask" %}
 ![](<../.gitbook/assets/image (33) (3) (4) (5) (1) (2) (1).png>)

-To connect MetaMask to PancakeSwap follow the steps below.
+To connect MetaMask to ChangSwap follow the steps below.

 ### Android and iOS